GoogleCloudPlatform/accelerated-platforms/use-cases/mlflow-inference-pipeline/README.md

 3. Create database `mflowdb` in the existing alloydb instance.

+Build the image
+Deploy this image on gke

-Alternatively, you can also follow these (instructions)[] to create the database.
+Alternatively, you can also follow these [instructions]() to create the database.

 4. Build the MLflow image: